micc83/cookie-notice-js/README.md

 <script src="cookie-notice/dist/cookie.notice.min.js"></script>
 ```

 ## Behavior
 You will get a dismissable banner on the bottom of your pages showing a default cookie audit like the following:

 > We use cookies to make sure you can have the best experience on our website.
 If you continue to use this site we assume that you will be happy with it.

 Check out my blog for a [DEMO](http://heresone.mx).

 Depending on the visitor browser language one of the preloaded translations will be shown.
 At the moment **CookieNoticeJS** supports following languages out of the box:

  - IT (Italiano)
- - EN (English)
+ - EN (English) `default`
  - FR (Français)
  - PT (Português)
  - ES (Español)
  - NL (Nederlands)
  - DE (Deutsch)
  - PL (Polski)

+ > You can also add any other language code

   If you want to contribute with an extra language or find translation issues do not hesitate to open an issue or a PR.